Getting Started: Basics#

 Assigning a visualizer for an environment can be done by calling env.set_visualizer(viz) with viz as the desired visualization object (or a string identifier).

-For example, to assign the ChartVisualizer or the HeatmapVisualizer, which use line charts or heatmaps to track the state across time:
+For example, to assign the ChartVisualizer or the HeatmapVisualizer, which use line charts or heatmaps to track the state across time, or the TextVisualizer, which produces a textual representation of the state:

 env.set_visualizer("chart")